liamcurry/elm-media/README.md

 - Vine
 - Steam

+## TODO

+- Linking to videos at specific times
+- Supporting embeds that require script tags
+- oEmbed URLs

 ## Development

 Want to add a new site?
 No problem!
 Just fork this repo and create a